-For most people, a home is likely to be the biggest purchase of their lives, so it is only natural to want to protect it.
-At Dundas Life, we have you covered, whatever your insurance needs.
+If you're like most people, a home is likely to be the biggest purchase of your life.
+So it's only natural to want to protect it.

 There are several insurance products that new homebuyers need to know about.
-However, knowing which mortgage life insurance product is right for you, is not always easy.
-That is why we have put together this post, in which we will answer your mortgage insurance questions and more.
-So, let us dive right in.
+However, knowing which insurance or mortgage life insurance product is right for you, is not always easy.

 Do you need insurance to get a mortgage in Canada?

-You need to buy home insurance if you want a mortgage loan insurance in Canada.
-Home insurance provides you with financial help if a covered event results in damages to your home, property, or personal belongings.
+Home insurance provides you with a financial safety net if a covered event results in damages to your home, property, or personal belongings.

 Mortgage Default Insurance

 Mortgage default insurance is mandatory if you put less than 20% down toward your home.
 It protects the mortgage lender if you cannot make loan repayments.
 You can bundle the cost of insurance into your monthly mortgage payments.
 Alternately, you can pay it along with the closing costs.

 Mortgage default insurance is also known as Canada Mortgage and Housing Corporation (CMHC) insurance.